Jim Brady, 30 Years Later

 The first bullet hit White House Press Secretary James Brady in the head.
 He survived.
 The man who was known for his quick wit and warmth has relied on a wheelchair ever since.
 As you may hear, his speech is affected.
 We visited with the Bradys at their home along the Delaware shore.

 James Brady sat under a throw blanket in a wing chair; Sarah Brady sat nearby but didn't speak for her husband or finish his sentences.
 James Brady is still funny, sunny, and friendly.
 The Bradys still flash smiles across the room at each other as they remember when they first met at a political cocktail party.

-Mr. JAMES BRADY (Former White House Press Secretary): She used to give away money to candidates, and I wanted to find the woman that gave away money to candidates.
+JAMES BRADY: She used to give away money to candidates, and I wanted to find the woman that gave away money to candidates.

 SIMON: Did you walk over and say something incredibly clever?

 SIMON: So, what did you think of him when you met him?